 How They Learn: Teachers can strengthen this intelligence by encouraging the use of computer programming languages, critical-thinking activities, linear outlining, numbers, symbols, and abstract concepts.

 6. People Smart – Social Intelligence

 Children who are People Smart have a strong ability to relate to and understand others.
 They’re able to see things from other perspectives and have are able to sense feelings, intentions, and motivations.
 People Smart (Intrapersonal Learning Style).
 They like to be with others and enjoy joining clubs and other organizations.
 They like playing games with others.

-How They Learn: Children who are People Smart learn best when they have direct involvement with others in project.
+How They Learn: Children who are People Smart learn best when they have direct involvement with others in a project.
 They are stimulated by dialog.

 Multiple intelligence education ensures that every subject is taught through bespoke, tailor-made programs corresponding to each child’s dominant type of intelligence.
 A visual child, for example, would enjoy learning about the subject of music by playing piano on a colored keyboard while a verbal or logical child would probably do better on a standard piano.
 Thus, multiple intelligence education broadens the scope of teaching and learning, making education more efficient and more fun for both pupils and teachers alike.

 Food for Thought …